Raw Water and Ionized Bracelets

 Companies that make these bracelets claim immediate and significant pain relief.
 One of the biggest sellers, Q-Ray had infomercials that promised the relief of arthritis pain through the manipulation of the Qi.
 Put the bracelet on and the magic happens… except that it doesn’t.

-It took the Federal Trace Commission (FTC) nine more years to catch up with Q-Ray.
-In 2011 Q-Ray was forced to refund more than $11 million dollars to customers for, “false and misleading advertising claims that the Q-Ray bracelet provided immediate and significant pain relief…”
+It took the Federal Trade Commission (FTC) nine more years to catch up with Q-Ray.
+In 2011 Q-Ray was forced to refund more than 11 million dollars to customers for, “false and misleading advertising claims that the Q-Ray bracelet provided immediate and significant pain relief…”